-- Heat large saucepan on medium-high heat.
-Add oil, then onions and garlic.
-Cook till translucent.
+Heat large saucepan on medium-high heat.
+Add oil, then onions, garlic, and ginger.
+Cook until translucent.

-- Add ginger, chicken stock, fish sauce, curry powder, cayenne powder and coconut milk.
+Add curry powder, cayenne powder, chicken stock, fish sauce, and coconut milk.
 Combine to break up all lumps of spices.
 Bring to a boil, then immediately reduce heat to low.
 Simmer coconut curry sauce for about 5 minutes.

-- Add zucchini, bell peppers and shrimp.
+Add zucchini, bell peppers and shrimp.
 Cook for additional 5 minutes, or until shrimp I cooked through and zucchini is tender.
 Taste for flavor and add salt and pepper, if desired.